I Install The EGT Probe Before Or After The Turbocharger?

 the Use of Edge Products in California.

-with the California Air Resources Board’s (CARB) standards.
+Air Resources Board’s (CARB) standards.
+Currently, all

-Currently, all of Edge’s products for gasoline-powered
+of Edge’s products for gasoline-powered vehicles have

-legal for sale and use on gasoline-powered pollution-controlled
+and use on gasoline-powered pollution-controlled vehicles

-stages of the CARB and E.O. process.
+the CARB and E.O. process.